Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-The sentence no. 32 of 2014, of the Constitutional Court returns to the controversial issue of the
+of the Constitutional Court returns to the controversial issue of the

 connection between the law decree and the law of confirmation.
 In continuity

-with its recent case law (sentence n.
-22 of 2012) the Court is concerned to guarantee the homogeneity of the law of
+the Court is concerned to guarantee the homogeneity of the law of confirmation

-that characterize this act on the procedural level.
+characterize this act on the procedural level.
 The decision, however, also

-opens up to controversial issues, especially in the
+opens up to controversial issues, especially in the part in which it tries to

-part in which it tries to define the temporal effects of the
+define the temporal effects of the unconstitutionality of criminal laws,

-unconstitutionality of criminal laws, hypothesizing the “restoration” of
+hypothesizing the "restoration" of previous law.

 ANTONIO RUGGERI